aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 ### 2B.
 Hyperdisk
 Google Cloud Hyperdisk is the newest generation of network block storage service in Google Cloud.
 Designed for the most demanding mission-critical applications, Hyperdisk offers a scalable, high-performance storage service with a comprehensive data persistence and management capabilities suite.
 With Hyperdisk, you can provision, manage, and scale your Compute Engine workloads without the cost and complexity of a typical on-premises storage area network (SAN).

-The new variant of Persistent Disks allows users to make independent workload-based performance tuning using three metrics- IOPS, throughput and capacity.
-The Persistent Disks are divided into three categories – Hyperdisk Throughput, Hyperdisk Balanced and Hyperdisk Extreme.
+The new variant of Persistent Disks allows users to make independent workload-based performance tuning using three metrics- IOPS, throughput, and capacity.
+The Persistent Disks are divided into three categories – Hyperdisk Throughput, Hyperdisk Balanced, and Hyperdisk Extreme.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/19f069a7-2907-405c-9d14-3fa71f7991b3){: .mx-auto.d-block :} *Cloud Hyperdisk Categories.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}